openstack-archive/networking-infoblox/README.rst

 * Support for GM and CP members and Cloud API
 * Flexible mapping of OpenStack entities to network view
 * Set EAs to populate the Cloud tab in the Infoblox UI
+* Support for Neutron Ocata version (release 10.0.0 of the Driver)
+* Authentication:

+  - Support for keystone v3 configuration:

+    a) Support for Domain scope authentication
+    b) Support for Project scope authentication

+  - Support for keystone SSL configuration

+* Dropped support for OpenStack Liberty

 Overview
 --------